Boeing, Airbus set to battle for United plane order

 The move was seen as a victory for Airbus, a unit of Europe's EADS EAD.PA, as it attempts to poach more of Boeing's narrowbody customers in its home country.

-Boeing had previously said it was leaning toward a full redesign of its best-selling 737.
+Boeing had previously said it was leaning towards a full redesign of its best-selling 737.
 Redesigning the plane would have taken longer but could have provided greater fuel savings than the re-engined version.

 United Continental Chief Executive Jeff Smisek told Reuters in May he was willing to wait for a redesigned narrowbody.